lonycell/grafana.v7/docs/sources/installation/troubleshooting.md

 ./grafana-server -profile -profile-port=8080
 ```

-Note that `pprof` debugging endpoints are served on a different port than the Grafana HTTP server.
+Note that `pprof` debugging endpoints are served on a different port than the ThingSPIN HTTP server.

 You can configure or override profiling settings using environment variables: